Kizovani/CryptWolf_Legacy/README.md

-GUI app for basic encryption and decryption of files and folders with config options
+ARCHIVED, WILL BE DELETED GUI app for basic encryption and decryption of files and folders with config options